Volunteer Victim Advocate for People Against Rape

-- Work a minimum of 24 hours every month for a nine-month commitment upon completion of training.
-Go no more than three months without taking a shift.
+- Work a minimum of 24 hours every month for a one-year commitment upon completion of training.

 - On-call shifts are each day of the week, 24/7.
-Weekend shifts are 9am-9am.
 You have flexibility and are able to schedule your call to suit your life!

-Location of Job: Volunteers may cover their shifts from any location as long as they are reachable by phone and are able to respond to MUSC within thirty minutes.
+Location of Job: Volunteers may cover their shifts from any location as long as they are reachable by phone and are able to drive to MUSC within thirty minutes.

 Benefits of Volunteering:

 - Basic and on-going training to improve communication skills and the ability to work effectively with a variety of people in diverse crisis situations.

 - Opportunity to network with others who work with crime victims.

 - PAR advocates may assist in educating the public about sexual assault issues such as date rape, risk reduction, and sexual harassment.

 - Assistance with tabling events in the community to engage with folks in the tri-county area at health fairs, church events, colleges, community festivals, and other outreach events.

 - Assistance at PAR fundraiser or engagement events during Sexual Assault Awareness Month, Take Back the Night, Bar Outreach, and other community events.